Romo: Discovery by Simon Price of Melody Maker

 Melody Maker writer Simon Price was already alert to the existence of Plastic Fantastic and had previously linked them, together with Sexus, a Manchester-based "intelligent handbag" duo consisting of singer David Savage and keyboard player Paul Southern (together formerly indie guitar duo Sanity Plexus) and a non-glamorous electronic act called Boutique, as "New Romo" [sic] in a June 1995 review for Sexus's debut single "Edenites".
 His colleague Everett True also heavily used the term Romo for a Plastic Fantastic review that summer.

 Price was invited to the aforementioned double bill edition of Club Skinny.
 With the event judged a success by the audience, musicians, promoters and Price himself, he not only began to cover the scene enthusiastically in his writing, converting his colleague Taylor Parkes along the way, but also, together with Toby Slater, opened up a second clubnight for the scene in Soho, named Arcadia.
 This was based at L'Equippe Anglais in Duke Street but later moved to legendary Soho drag bar Madame Jojo's.

 Club Skinny meanwhile also relocated to HQ's (now known as Lockside), a venue in Camden Lock Market close to Dingwalls, starting with the club's 31 August 1995 edition.
 A Plastic Fantastic/ Viva/ DexDexTer triple bill at the venue on 28 September 1995 was reviewed by Parkes in memorable fashion:

 By this time, more acts were emerging from the scene.
 Orlando who had played live as an indie band in 1993-1994 before withdrawing to reinvent themselves as an "alienated" white soul duo consisting of singer Tim Chipping, guitarist/lyricist Dickon Edwards and some sidemen, approached Club Skinny to relaunch themselves as a live act.
-Punk trio Xerox Girls likewise reinvented themselves as a glacial synth/electro duo Hollywood consisting of singer Hannah Edgren and keyboardist Stacey Leigh, with third member David Gray (Leigh's then-boyfriend) retained as a synth programmer.
+Punk trio Xerox Girls likewise reinvented themselves as a glacial synth/electro duo Hollywood consisting of singer Hannah Edgren and keyboardist Stacey Leigh, with third member David Gray (Leigh's then-boyfriend) retained as a synthesiser programmer.
 Gray would later become Orlando's live drummer while Nugent would take over the management of both bands.